- Our customers have been hired by : *Foot Note

 joannadylan@example.com

-Start your midwife CV with a strong personal statement
+Step 2: Write your midwife CV personal statement

-Your personal statement (or personal summary) might be just 2-3 sentences long, but it’s one of the most important sections of your midwife CV.
-This short paragraph needs to outline your professional history and show why you’re a strong candidate for the role.
+The personal statement may just be three sentences long, but it’s one of the most important parts of any CV.
+This brief introduction summarises your professional background and shows why you’re a strong fit for the role.

-- Tailor your statement to the job.
-Customising it to the specific requirements of the job will show employers that you understand what it’s like to be a midwife.
+- Tailor it to the role: Adjust your statement to match the specific requirements of the job, showing that you understand the responsibilities of a midwife.

-- Keep it concise.
-Aim for a personal statement of around 50 words to ensure it’s dynamic and easy to read.
+- Keep it concise: Aim for around 50–60 words to keep your personal statement clear, focused, and easy to read.

 OR